Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Damage: (RES/10)d4
  - Speed: 6
  - Skeletal Modifications: Armor, Blades, Spurs, Realignment
- - Tags: Slashing or Piercing
+ - Tags: Slashing or Piercing, Preparation

 Effects: While maintaining this technique, as a Speed 0 action you may spend 4 AP to attack anyone in melee range using your bones.
 By raising the cost to 6 AP you can target everyone in melee range.
 You may attack with Dance of the Willow at most once every 10 IC, and the first time in battle you do so, it is considered a surprise attack.